 —Robin Foster, ’04, 06, doctoral candidate at the University at Buffalo's evolution, ecology, and behavior program

 In our program, undergraduate students have the choice of earning a bachelor of arts or a minor in biology.
 The former provides a broad, solid foundation in the discipline preparing them for various employment opportunities or graduate school.
-At the graduate level, the department offers a master of arts in biology and master of science in biology education.
+At the graduate level, the department offers a master of arts in biology.

 What makes Buffalo State’s biology program a great choice?
 There are many reasons, but here are just a few: